-Jill Ahrens is a Research Associate at the Sussex Centre for Migration Research at the University of Sussex.
-Her research focuses on transnational education and international student mobilities, as well as onward migration and multi-sited transnationalism.
+Jill Ahrens is Post-Doctoral Researcher in the Gender & Diversity Hub at Utrecht University and a Research Associate at the Sussex Centre for Migration Research at the University of Sussex.
+Her research focuses on transnational education and international student mobilities, as well as onward migration and transnationalism.

-She held a Marie Skłodowska-Curie Individual Fellowship in the Department of Human Geography and Spatial Planning at Utrecht University.
+She has worked as a Research Associate in the Department for Migration and Globalization at Danube University Krems.
+Jill also held a Marie Skłodowska-Curie Individual Fellowship in the Department of Human Geography and Spatial Planning at Utrecht University.
 Her PhD research at the University of Sussex on the topic of intra-European onward mobilities of Nigerian migrants was supported by a research grant within the Marie-Curie INTEGRIM initial training network (EU FP7), as well as the German Academic Exchange Service and the Research Council of Norway.

 Prior to that, she worked as a researcher at the University of Sussex on two projects related to international student mobility (funded by BIS and HEFCE) and the Migrations between Africa and Europe longitudinal survey (MAFE).
 She has held visiting appointments at Bielefeld University (2011), University of Bonn (2013), University of Oslo (2013-14), University of Lisbon (2014-15) and Zayed University in Dubai (2017-18).